apache/paimon/docs/content/docs/engines/spark.md

     --conf spark.sql.catalog.table_store.warehouse=file:/tmp/warehouse
 ```

-If you are using the Hive Metastore, you will need to add some configuration:
+Some extra configurations are needed if your Spark application uses the Hive Metastore to manage metadata.

 ```bash
 spark-sql ... \